drakkan/sftpgo/docs/eventmanager.md

 - `Data retention check`.
 You can define per-folder retention policies.
 - `Password expiration check`.
 You can send an email notification to users whose password is about to expire.
 - `User expiration check`.
 You can receive notifications with expired users.
+- `User inactivity check`.
+Allow to disable or delete inactive users.
 - `Identity Provider account check`.
 You can create/update accounts for users/admins logging in using an Identity Provider.
 - `Filesystem`.
 For these actions, the required permissions are automatically granted.
 This is the same as executing the actions from an SFTP client and the same restrictions applies.
 Supported actions:
   - `Rename`.
 You can rename one or more files or directories.